 As you can imagine, wire mesh strainers are less sturdy than their back nut and double cup counterparts.
 You’d have to keep an eye out for any chips or breakage in the mesh to make sure waste does not freely enter the drain.

 You also need to be wary of staining, discoloration, and corrosion – a problem that might arise with some metal strainers.
 Rust not only compromises the strainer’s opening-and-closing mechanism, which is a special concern for back nuts and double cups.
-It can also damage but also the rest of the pipelines, plus the risk safety of food you place in the sink.
+It can also damage but also the rest of the pipelines, plus the risk safety of the food you place in the sink.

 Ironically, the best way to take care of strainers is also the best way to go about drain cleaning: You shouldn’t let waste and debris settle into them.